 Free Plans

 pCloud advertises that you get 10GB of free cloud storage, which is more than enough to try the service.
-However, you’ll only get 2GB upon account creation, and you only get 10GB after completing the basic setup tasks.
-To get the remaining 3GB, you’ll need to invite friends.
+However, you’ll get only 2GB upon account creation and only 10GB after completing the basic setup tasks.
+For the remaining 3GB, you’ll need to invite friends.
 A free pCloud account gives you access to most features, except some advanced sharing options.

 Dropbox also has 2GB of free storage space and offers a few ways to expand that storage amount.
 Similar to pCloud, if you complete a few tasks like uploading files or downloading the mobile app, Dropbox will add 250MB of storage space to your account.
-It’s not much and a far lower amount than pCloud.
+It’s not much, and is a far lower amount than what pCloud offers.

 Pricing Plans

-pCloud has several plans for individuals, families or businesses.
+pCloud has several plans for individuals, families and businesses.
 The Premium plan has 500GB for $49.99 when paying annually.
 The Premium Plus plan increases the storage space to 2TB for $99.99 annually.

 pcloud pricing